phalpern/WG21-halpern/task_region_proposal.md

 notice when a function  invoked in their program spawns parallel tasks and returns before joining them.

-We propose a new keyword, the `placholder` to be applied on the declaration of functions that are allowed to return on a different thread and with unjoined parallel tasks.
+We propose a new keyword, the `thread_switching` to be applied on the declaration of functions that are allowed to return on a different thread and with unjoined parallel tasks.